lwvmobile/ledacs-esk/readme.txt

 First, we see the current time, the VOICE status, status bits, LCN channel number, and on the next line we see the SENDER and GROUP ID.

+Note: You may also wish to use ./standalone as opposed to ./start, using the same parameters.
+This uses the ledacs-esk-standalone version which only tracks the control channel, but does not attempt to tune frequencies.
+This may be preferred if you only have or want to use one dongle.
+Raspberry Pi repo version of rtl-sdr includes UDP functionality, which using the ./start method may cause the program to attempt to tune its own instance of rtl_fm if ./detector hasn't launched yet.
+Please be sure to run ./detector first, or use the ./standalone if you only have one dongle.

 Dot Detector:

 After we have verified we have an active control channel, we can look at the script to